Open Fiscal Models

 Translating Gas and LNG into Money

 Thomas Mitro of the University of Houston and CCSI have built the first open fiscal LNG model that allows users to test different LNG commercial structures, compare domestic gas use options and assess the impact of various fiscal tools along the gas value chain.
-A manual has been developed to explain some basic concepts around the LNG value chain and to help using this tool.
+A manual has been developed to explain some concepts of the LNG value chain and how these can be tested in the model.

 We hosted a 1.5-hour webinar on March 23, 2016 to explain the concepts of the LNG value chain and the model.
 The recording of the webinar can be accessed here and the presentation used in the webinar here.
 Since then we have updated the model with additional features.
 Please reach out to email@example.com if you would be interested in attending a webinar that goes through this second version of the model.

 Benchmarking Gold Mining Fiscal Regimes